Ex-Murdoch British CEO Brooks paid official for Saddam anthrax story

 Brooks, who is on trial on charges of sanctioning such illegal payments, said she agreed to pay for the 1998 report when she was deputy editor of Rupert Murdoch's Sun tabloid because there was an "overwhelming public interest" to do so.

-However, she denies approving almost 40,000 pounds ($66,700)in payments to a Ministry of Defence official for a series of stories for which she on trial.
+However, she denies approving almost 40,000 poundsin payments to a Ministry of Defence official for a series of stories for which she on trial.
 She also denies charges of conspiracy to hack phones and perverting the course of justice.

-On Thursday, Brooks admitted she had authorized payments to public officials, something which is illegal, on a "half a dozen" occasions from 1998 to 2009, a period which covered her time as time as editor or deputy of Murdoch's British tabloids, the Sun and News of the World.
+On Thursday, Brooks admitted she had authorised payments to public officials, something which is illegal, on a "half a dozen" occasions from 1998 to 2009, a period which covered her time as time as editor or deputy of Murdoch's British tabloids, the Sun and News of the World. <ID:L6N0LW3QA>

 Appearing for a sixth day in the witness box at London's Old Bailey court, Brooks said the public official, who was later revealed to be a chief petty officer in the Royal Navy, had called the paper about the threat from Saddam and the deadly poison anthrax.